wistn/sited_test/README.md

 * @param sitedPath: A string of .sited or .sited.xml file's path, advises to absolute path.
 * @param key: A keyword string that is used for searching on search node.
 * @param callback: Outputs the entrance test functions of home/search/book node.
-* @param nodeName@doTest@home_test: The string 'hots', 'updates' or 'tags', which starts test function of hots/updates/tag node.
+* @param nodeName@doTest@home_test: The string 'hots', 'updates' or 'tags', which starts test function of hots/updates/tags node.
-* @param bookUrl@book_test: url argument of book node function, for test of book node alone.
+* @param bookUrl@book_test: Url argument of book node function, for test of book node alone.
 */
 sited_test(
     sitedPath: string,